romot-co/matomeru/README.md

 ## Features

 - **Generate Markdown documentation** for your directory structures and file contents
+- **NEW: YAML Output**: Choose between Markdown and YAML for your output format via the `matomeru.outputFormat` setting.
 - **Automatically format and organize**:
   - Directory tree structure
   - Markdown-compatible output